Area nurse sentenced, loses license for stealing pain meds from ICU patient

 “Postel admitted she was impaired in her judgment and in being able to do routine nursing tasks after taking the pain medications,” states the release from the U.S. Attorney’s Office.

-Postel also was fined $5,500, ordered to pay restitution for the drugs she stole and the cost of prosecution; and made to forfeit her nursing license.
+Postel also was fined $5,500, ordered to pay restitution for the drugs she stole and the cost of prosecution; and she was made to forfeit her nursing license.